Shasta Dam forms California’s largest storage reservoir, Shasta Lake, which can hold about 4.5 million acre-feet.

 As with most multipurpose projects, the CVP’s operational priorities change with the seasons.
 From November to April, flood control is the top priority and reservoirs are filled to store winter runoff.
 From May to October, releases are timed to satisfy a variety of water-supply needs and create room for flood flows.
 At Shasta, the reservoir typically is drawn down to a flood reservation volume by early December, and maximum storage is normally reached in late May or June.

 Similar to the Oroville Dam, construction of Shasta Dam blocked access to 187 miles of cold water streams, about half the available spawning and rearing habitat in the upper Sacramento River system.

 During Shasta’s construction, the U.S. Fish and Wildlife Service worked with the Bureau of Reclamation to mitigate this habitat loss.
 Coleman National Fish Hatchery, located near the mouth of Battle Creek where it joins the Sacramento River, was built in 1943 to offset the loss of anadromous fish that could no longer reach their spawning grounds upstream of Shasta.

 Livingston Stone National Fish Hatchery at the base of Shasta Dam was established in 1997.
 It is the only hatchery in the world that raises winter-run chinook salmon and is one of two captive brood stock programs for Delta smelt in California.

 Today, there are three types of migratory barriers to anadromous fish within Battle Creek: natural waterfalls, hydroelectric diversion dams, and the Coleman Hatchery weir.

-There are also efforts to restore and enhance the endangered winter-run for Chinook salmon.
+There are efforts underway to restore and enhance the endangered winter-run chinook salmon.

 Shasta Dam and the Future